 In their statement they give an account of the rupture in the 17th A. D., showing how it led up to the fillibuster at the last Central Committee meeting.
 Aside from misstating the facts, distorting others, and omitting important ones, it is a fairly accurate account.
-The Executive Committee does not state why a branch could not withdraw elect officers and delegates the same night, although there is nothing in the by-laws prohibiting such action.
+The Executive Committee does not state why a branch could not withdraw and elect officers and delegates the same night, although there is nothing in the by-laws prohibiting such action.
 The by-laws only relate to the annual nominations and elections.
-In recalling delegates and officers, the clause says nothing about such proce-dure.
+In recalling delegates and of ficers, the clause says nothing about such procedure.
 As a matter of fact this has been the procedure for years!
 But when the Left Wing became a factor in the 8th A. D., and had an overwhelming majority in the branch and they proceeded to use their legitimate power to recall those pets of the Right Wing Machine, Waldman, Lee and Block, and elected three Left Wingers in their place, the Central Committee refused to seat the new delegates on the grounds that a special meeting should have been called, nominations made, then and elections at the next meeting.
 The Left Wing in the 8th A. D., sure of their majority, complied with the unfair ruling, and at a subsequent meeting, having duly notified the members of the branch, recalled the old delegates and nominated new ones.
 Elections were held at the following meeting.

-Now, then, the 17th A. D., realizing that if they recalled and elected delegates on the same meeting night they would be subject to the same treatment, and further realizing that their normal majority would be sure to be diminished by the colonizing of their opponents, decided to recall all their officers and delegates (excepting three), all to act, however, until new elections took place.
+delegates (excepting three), all to act, however, until new elections took place.
 The first meeting was packed by the Rights and the motion to recall was lost by nine votes; at the next meeting they succeeded in recalling them(with the stipulation referred to above).
 They could have elected new officers and delegates right then, if they were so minded, so the charge that they wantonly dissolved the branch is pure bunk.
 They merely wanted to make sure that the Central Committee would seat their delegates.